JLin37/RedditStormProject.github.io/README.md

 - Shuffle grouping: Tuples are randomly distributed across the bolt’s tasks in a way such that each bolt is guaranteed to get an equal number of tuples.
 This is the default grouping if no other is specified.
 - Fields grouping: The stream is partitioned by the fields specified in the grouping.
 For example, if the stream is grouped by the “user-id” field, tuples with the same “user-id” will always go to the same task, but tuples with different “user-id”’s may go to different tasks.

-### Then we have to import the bolts and spouts into our topology:
+### Then we have to import bolts and spouts into our topology:
 ```python
 from bolts.titleAnalysis import titleAnalysisBolt
 from bolts.matchKeywords import matchKeywordsBolt
 from spouts.redditStream import streamRedditSpout
 ```

-### Finally we have setup the topology:
+### Finally we have to setup the topology:
-- first we create a class object, that take Topology as a paramenter
+- First, we create a class object that takes Topology as a paramenter
 - Then we specify the flow of data (Tuples), the grouping and ```par = 2``` which is the number of parallel processes each bolt will be run on.
 - Data will always start from a Spout, but bolts can also get data from other bolts.
 ```python